In our latest Lady’s Wood Guide to… we’re talking you through the most common shotgun calibres and what each of these means for you as a shooter.

 16 gauge shotguns

-16 gauge shotguns are becoming increasingly popular, especially with Becoming increasingly popular – especially for game shooters.
-It is thought that the pattern a 16g throws is superior to any other calibre.
+16 gauge shotguns are becoming increasingly popular, especially with especially for game shooters.
+It is thought that the pattern thrown by a 16g is superior to any other calibre.
 This is because of the dense, square shape of the pattern.
 It is a nice ‘in-between’ gauge, with less recoil than a 12g and more ‘oomph’ than a 20g.
 As already mentioned, 16g shotguns are becoming increasingly popular, with companies such as Rizzini and Perazzi making some fantastic examples.

 20 gauge shotguns